Clinical Knowledge Base

 Feeling Has a Function

 Many people come to therapy because they feel too much and want to feel less.
-But feeling is not the problem — it is the …
+But feeling is not the problem.
+It is the …

 Core Concepts